Kenkeluke/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-a summary of examples of shell scripts practice for ALX shell project on shell scripts
+A summary of examples of shell scripts practice for ALX shell project on shell scripts